Valsartan (Diovan) to Manage High Blood Pressure

 Doses for children under 16 will be calculated by the healthcare provider based on weight.
 Use is not recommended for children under 1 year old.

-Note: This drug is known to cause serious fetal injury and even fetal death.
+Note: This drug is known to cause serious injury and even death to a developing fetus.
 If you are pregnant or plan on becoming pregnant while on this medication speak to your healthcare provider about a change in treatment for your high blood pressure.

 Valsartan Side Effects